dansmyers/IntroToCS/Labs/A-Intro_to_Bootstrap.md

 ### Practice

-Go back to your example on Mimir and edit the columns to create some different combinations.
+Go back to your example and edit the column widths to create some different combinations.

 Once you have tried two columns, and a third `<div>` (make sure it's within the row) and experiment with three-column layouts.